springwolf/springwolf-ui/README.md

 To update the mock data, run `npm run update-mocks`.

+### Code Formatting

+The project uses spotless together with prettier for code formatting.
+Using the gradle task `spotlessApply`, the code is reformatted to match the style.

 ## Release

 Releasing is done by running the gradle task `publish`.
 For local development, use `publishToMavenLocal`.